john-ngai/macos-setup/README.md

 Whenever a new terminal session (i.e. window or tab) is started, various scripts can be loaded via Z shell configuration files.
 In most cases, these scripts should be added to the `.zshrc` file.

-To verify whether the `.zshrc` file exists, please review the guide on [How to Display the Current Git Branch from the Terminal](terminal-git-branch.md).
+To verify whether the `.zshrc` file exists, please review steps 1 and 2 from the guide on [How to Display the Current Git Branch from the Terminal](terminal-git-branch.md).

 ### Homebrew Package Manager